Creating Promising Futures Through Social Construction

 The purpose of the World Inquiry of AI Impact project is to issue a global call for stories of the impact Appreciative Inquiry has had on the lives and work of the many thousands of individuals who have been introduced to AI over the past twenty-five years around the globe.
 As a part of this project a technology platform will be created to house the stories of impact.
 In so doing it will demonstrate and document the life changing impact AI has had around the world in multiple domains such as education, healthcare, community development, business, etc. and with diverse populations from the corporate boardrooms, to schools, to remote the village councils.
 In addition, it will showcase the power of narrative and storytelling and will pilot a new concept of “crowd narrative” as a qualitative “valuation” tool for measuring collective impact.
 The rich database of stories created by this project will be available as a resource for academic research, training in AI and concrete examples of success to share with potential clients and the field of OD.

 The purpose of this project is to explore the potential for implementing Unarmed Civilian Peacekeeping (UCP) at volatile public confrontations in British Columbia.
 UCP is an innovative practice that has shown to reduce violence and build cultures of peace by de-escalating conflict in volatile situations.
 Informed by the key principles of nonviolence, non-partisanship and primacy of local actors, unarmed civilian peacekeepers engage in protective accompaniment, monitoring, relationship building and capacity development in communities and scenarios where the threat of violence is impacting civil society.
-The objectives of this study include systematically applying context analysis processes to determine a potential role for UCP at up to 3 locations in British Columbia, to connect with activists, law enforcement agents and the general public in communities where volatile confrontations are occurring, to dialogue on related issues in these locations while implementing community education events on unarmed civilian peacekeeping, and to raise awareness on the benefits of utilizing trained nonviolent professionals to reduce the potential for violence.
 Success of this project will raise public awareness about UCP, allow for a clear vision for the next steps in implementing UCP practices to reduce violence and promote peace and justice in British Columbia, and possibly co-create larger programs to provide unarmed civilian peacekeeping personnel at volatile sites throughout British Columbia.

 There have been many international seminars held by NGO Enfoque Niñez over the past 4 years under Masters and International Certificate program in Collaborative and Dialogical Practices (ICCP Taos Institute and Houston Galveston Institute) and combined there is some 50 plus hours of lectures.
 The purpose of this project is to edit and publish these lectures, and bring them to a Spanish-speaking audience as part of an educational video library on social constructionism and collaborative practices.
 The objective of this project will be to produce high-quality versions of conference videos and to have effective web-based promotions that will allow the materials to be used by training centers for Hispanic speakers.
 Upon completion, the aim is to provide a broad range of Spanish speakers with free and effective access to the ideas of social constructionism and collaborative practice through a virtual video library.

 This project is intended to put a spotlight on the experiences and meanings of retirement for individuals 60 or older.
 The aim is to shed light on retirement or continued work as a more dynamic process for many people, who have choices.
 In order to gain insight about this, an interactive blog (retireornot.net) has been created for respondents to share their reasons to retire or not.
 Through the narratives on the blog, the expectation is to uncover people’s reasons, experiences, and meanings for continued work or retirement.
 From the blog responses, grounded theory will be used to identify the themes in the narratives.
 All participants are informed on the blog that their responses are for the purpose of research.
 The themes will be looked at separately for the retired respondents and those that continue to work.
-Because there has been a societal notion that retirement is something that one just does, there doesn’t appear to be much research given to those who continue to work into their seventies.
 The narratives obtained from the blog should highlight the complexity of these decisions.
 The results of the blog will be kept for personal use as well as professionally in therapeutic settings with older adults facing retirement choices.

 Amor y Vida is a non-profit, children’s institution (orphanage) that gives assistance, shelter, warmth and a place of security to kids that have been sent there by government agencies, because of abandonment, violence and abuse.
 The stay of children in this institution is indefinite, and varies greatly on time spent there.
 The aim of this project is to understand the conditions of living in Amor y Vida”, and create together personnel, intervention and research programs to contribute promoting positive relationships, spaces for open dialogues about children needs, worries and interests, positive social skills, health and education outcomes - through collaborative, dialogical and appreciative practices and literature and cultural activities.
-This project is an opportunity to explore potential impacts of these approaches in a wider project, that in the future could include more institutions and could be the beginning of a social transformation in supporting children in institutions, enhancing opportunities to develop networks that transform adoptions processes, links with government and other associations and introducing therapeutic justice from a constructionist and collaborative practices.
-The outcomes of this project will be a) two articles (one will be submitted to the International Journal of Collaborative Practices, the other to Revista Psicoterapia y Familia, the most important Mexican journal in this field), b) at least one conference presentation of preliminary results, and c) set up and maintenance of a blog (in Spanish and English) that promotes social justice and culture to social transformation from constructionist ideas.
+This project is an opportunity to explore potential impacts of these approaches in a wider project, that in the future could include more institutions and could be the beginning of a social transformation in supporting children in institutions.

 The past issues of the AI-Practitioner have produced a treasure: hundreds of articles on Appreciative Inquiry and social constructionism, written by thought leaders and master practitioners in the field.
 The purpose of this project is to build a new platform for the AI Practitioner that will continue to produce new stories, case studies, research, and have more possibilities, such as sending out free articles and communicating with subscribers.
 The objectives of this project include making all the articles (past and future) of the AI-Practitioner available for the AI community and for communities of people who work as “dialogical OD consultants,” to sustain the AI-Practitioner, by inviting people to contribute in any which way they can and want; and to build a platform that looks fresh, modern, and is easily accessible.